emathian/NextFlowClassesINSA/ReadMe.md

 <span style='color:#0000b3'>**Question 3:**</span> While the pipeline is running ...

-Try to create your first nexflow script.
+Try to create your first Nexflow script.
 Call it "HelloWorld.nf".
-This sctipt should contain:
+This script should contain:
 - A parameter named greeting equivalent to "Hello world!";
 - A queue channel built from the previous parameter;
 - A process that includes: